KowshikEPatel/KowshikEPatel/README.md

 - 👋 Hi, I’m @KowshikEPatel
-- 👀 I’m interested in Computing systems and their applications
+- 👀 I’m interested in computing systems and their applications
-- 🌱 I’m currently learning Full stack web development
+- 🌱 I’m currently learning npm packages useful for front-end and back-end projects
 - 💞️ I’m looking to collaborate on web page or applicaiton developement projects
-- 📫 How to reach me ...
+- 📫 How to reach me kowshikerappajipatel@gmail.com

 <!---
 KowshikEPatel/KowshikEPatel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.